 Thanks to this co-operation, knowledge is growing and being shared across borders.
 We are finding common solutions and learning from each other.
-Since 2013, some 60 projects have been funded by the Nordic Gender Equality Fund.
-The Nordic LGBTI Fund will be issuing a call for proposals for the first time in autumn 2021.
+Since 2013, some 80 projects have been funded by the Nordic Gender Equality Fund.
+The Nordic LGBTI Fund issued its’ first call for proposals in autumn 2021.

 NIKK administers these Funds on behalf of the Nordic Council of Ministers.